 4. Never allow a child to ingest the essential oil

 You should never let a child handle nor should they ingest any essential oils.
-It is worth noting that one single drop of essential oil amounts 15-40 cups of medicinal tea, or as much as 10 teaspoons of tincture.
-However, products that have the right combination of essential oils and other herbs are considered safe.
+It is worth noting that one single drop of essential oil amounts multiple cups of medicinal tea, or as much as 10 teaspoons of tincture.
+However, products that have the right combination of essential oils, carrier oils and other herbs are considered safe.

 5. Stay away from essential oils if you are pregnant

-If you are pregnant, it is of utmost importance that you don’t ingest any essential oils in any way.
+If you are pregnant, it is of utmost importance that you consult your doctor prior to using essential oils.

 The Final Word

 Asthma has been with people since time immemorial.
 The ancient Egyptians incorporated as many as 36 components including essential oils into a medication called Kyphi, which was taken as a drink and burned as an incense.
-It was a type of aromatherapy diffuser used in those times for easing the shortness of breath, which we know as asthma…
+It was a type of aromatherapy used in those times for easing the shortness of breath, which we now know as asthma…